-lcon Meaning &amp; The function for traversing in the tool-axis direction is active No program selected, program reselected, program aborted via internal stop or program terminated In this condition the control has no modally effective program information (i.e. the contextual reference), so that all handling is possible, e.g. cursor movements or modification of $\Omega$ parameters. € Program started, execution runs 44 For safety reasons, the control permits no handling in this condition Program stopped, e.g. in operating mode Program run, full sequence after pressing the NC stop key For safety reasons, the control permits no handling in this condition Program interrupted, e.g. in operating mode Positioning w/ Manual Data Input following the error-free execution of an NC block In this condition the control permits various handling, e.g. cursor movements or the modification of Q parameters.
+lcon Meaning The function for traversing in the tool-axis direction is active No program selected, program reselected, program aborted via internal stop or program terminated In this condition the control has no modally effective program information (i.e. the contextual reference), so that all handling is possible, e.g. cursor movements or modification of $\Omega$ parameters. £ Program started, execution runs For safety reasons, the control permits no handling in this condition Program stopped, e.g. in operating mode Program run, full sequence after pressing the NC stop key For safety reasons, the control permits no handling in this condition Program interrupted, e.g. in operating mode Positioning w/ Manual Data Input following the error-free execution of an NC block In this condition the control permits various handling, e.g. cursor movements or the modification of Q parameters.
 With this handling the control may lose the modally effective program information (i.e. the contextual reference).
 Loss of this contextual reference may cause undesired tool positions!
-Further information: "Programming and executing simple machining operations", page 648 and "Program-controlled interruptions", page 674 $\left[ X \right]$ Program aborted or terminated ACC The Active Chatter Control (ACC) function is active (option number 145) S % ✓ Pulsing spindle speed function is active 1 The order of icons can be changed with the optional machine parameter iconPrioList (no. 100813).
-The control-in-operation symbol is always visible and cannot be configured.
+Further information: "Programming and executing simple machining operations", page 748 and "Program-controlled interruptions", page 775 × Program aborted or terminated Turning mode is active - u The Dynamic Collision Monitoring function (DCM) is active (option 40) AFC L The Adaptive Feed Control function (AFC) is active in teach-in cut mode (option 45) AFC The Adaptive Feed Control function (AFC) is active in closed-loop mode (option 45) ACC The Active Chatter Control (ACC) function is active (option number 145) s % √ Pulsing spindle speed function is active 6 The order of icons can be changed with the optional machine parameter iconPrioList (no. 100813).
+The control-in-operation symbol and the DCM icon (option 40) are always visible and cannot be configured.